Braising Pan 101: What Is It and How to Use It?

 Step 2: Searing

-What you want in this step is to see a lovely brown on all sides of the meat.
+Once you hear that beautiful sizzle, you can start searing.
+The goal in this step is to achieve an even brown color on all sides of the meat.

 Step 3: Setting Aside the Meat